-Mr. Chong is the lead employment lawyer at Lippman, Semsker & Salb.
+Mr. Chong is the lead employment lawyer and family law lawyer at Lippman, Semsker & Salb.

 He has practiced employment law since 1999, including providing representation to individuals in discrimination claims, disputes regarding employment contracts, and advising employees in employment covenants.